slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On decision making

 <!--
-> *"It’s a common belief that your first reaction is the most honest, but I disagree.
-Your first reaction is usually outdated.
-Either it’s an answer you came up with long ago and now use instead of thinking, or it’s triggering a knee-jerk emotional response to something that happened long ago."
--- Derek Sivers*
 > *"Se não houvesse decisoes eramos todos iguais."
 -- António Simões*
 > *"Think of your life merely as a long sequence of actions and decisions.
 If you’re like most people, many of these actions and decisions are sub-optimal.
 And what most of us mean when we say we’d like to «change» ourselves is simply that we’d like to make slightly more optimal actions and decisions.
 Keep your «self» out of your decisions, because most likely, it’s not about «you».
 Simply ask yourself, «Is this a good thing to do?» Yes?
 Then go do it."